-FYI, my tenth-grade son currently has 30 percent equities, 36 percent bonds and 34 percent money-market in a Vanguard, state-sponsored plan.
-My seventh-grade daughter has 43 percent equities, 28 percent bonds and 29 percent money-market.
-In addition to time horizon, one’s 529 allocation may also depend on assets in the plan, ability to divert income or other savings to college tuition, expectation of financial aid or scholarship, family support, college choice (usually unknown until months before you need the money) and numerous other factors.
+But beyond the time horizon, your 529 asset allocation may also depend on the assets in the plan, your ability to divert income or other savings to college tuition, expectations for financial aid or scholarships, family support, college choices, and many other factors.
 Again, it might be an interesting issue to digest in a future program.

 So how do you go about figuring out your asset allocation?
 In this article we’ll cover the basics of a 529 plan as well as explain how age-based portfolios work.

 A 529 plan is a tax-advantaged account that enables you to save for your child’s education.
 Actually, you can have a beneficiary of the 529 plan that is not your child.
 Although most people probably think of 529 plans for their kids, grandparents could save, too.
 These accounts come with federal and often state tax benefits.
 And you can now use them to cover up to $10,000 per year in private K-12 tuition, as well.